pumbas600/Halpbot-v1/README.md

 ## 2.3 Buttons

 Halpbot also provides an easy way of working with buttons by simply annotating the button callbacks with `@ButtonAction`.
-These button action methods can only take [source parameters]() as arguments.
-These parameters can be in any order.
+To enable buttons, annotate your bot class with `@UseButtons`.
+These button action methods can only take [source parameters]() as arguments; These parameters can be in any order.
 To reference a button callback, all that you need to do is set the id of the `Button` to match the `@ButtonAction`.
 It will then automatically invoke the matching button action when the button is pressed.

 <details>
 <summary>Show Imports</summary>